demoS11/calc-service/README.md

-# calc-service
+# calculator-service

-This project implements a gRPC server and client for performing simple math calculations.
-The server supports addition, subtraction, multiplication, and division operations.
+This project implements a gRPC server and client with Go for performing simple math calculations.
+The server supports addition, subtraction, multiplication, and division operations for now.

+This project utilizes Protocol Buffers (proto3) for defining the message formats and gRPC services.

 ## Table of Contents

 - Introduction
 - Installation
 - Usage
-- Testing
+- Unit Tests

 ## Requirements